 Important things to know when visiting nursing homes:

 - Before you go, call and make an appointment to meet with someone on staff.
 You're also encouraged to visit the nursing home at other times without an appointment.

 - Don't be afraid to ask questions.

 - Ask the staff to explain anything you see and hear that you don't understand.
-For example, if you hear a person calling out, it may be because they're confused, not because they're being hurt or neglected.

 - Ask who to call if you have further questions, and write down their name and phone number.